credmark/credmark-models-py/README.md

 For each group, you will get the docs for all the models within the group and you are able to run them interactively.
 Note that not all models are fully documented yet.

 ## Model documentation

-If you just look for a generic model description, please refer to the [Credmark Model Documentation](https://gateway.credmark.com/model-docs).
+If you're just looking for model documentation (without all the API details), please refer to the [Credmark Model Documentation](https://gateway.credmark.com/model-docs).
 This documentation contains the description of the models as well as example requests and responses and is searchable (by name and slug).

 # Framework Command Documentation

 ## Help command

 All the commands accept `-h` parameter for help, e.g.:

 ```
 >credmark-dev -h